csecareanu/linux/networking/tcp_protocol.md

   net.ipv4.tcp_keepalive_probes = 20
   ```
 * *sysctl* interface
-  * There is another way to access kernel variables: sysctl(2 ) syscall.
-It can be useful when you don't have procfs available because the communication with the kernel is performed directly via syscall and not through the procfs subtree.
+  * There is another way to access kernel variables: sysctl(2 ) **syscall**.
+It can be useful when you don't have *procfs* available because the communication with the kernel is performed directly via syscall and not through the procfs subtree.